-This section must address all listed threatened species and communities below, and any other threatened species or ecological community listed under the EPBC Act at the time of the controlled action decision that may be impacted by the proposed action.
-Any listing events (e.g., the listing or uplisting of a species) that occur after the controlled action decision do not affect the assessment and approval process.
+This section must address all listed threatened species and communities and listed migratory species below, and any other threatened species or ecological community or listed migratory species listed under the EPBC Act at the time of the controlled action decision that may be impacted by the proposed action.
+Any listing events (e.g. the listing or up-listing of a species) that occur after the controlled action decision do not affect the assessment and approval process.